orijtech/sourcegraph/doc/dev/background-information/insights/frontend.md

 )
 ```

-> Code stats extension insight does exactly this thing as well
-> to get insight configurations and get insights data.
+> Code stats extension insight does exactly this thing to get insight configurations and get insights data.

 Backend based insights also have their insight configurations, and they are also stored
-in same settings cascade but by some special property key `insights.allrepos`
+in the same settings cascade but by special property key `insights.allrepos`

 ```json